Two alternative Eastward routes:

 TRINITY BUOY WHARF and LONDON CITY ISLAND, and for ROYAL DOCKS (Lower Lea Crossing viaduct) and CANNING TOWN (through London City Island or along Bow Creek -River Lea- and Barking Rd.)

-Bus route SUPER-LOOP
+Bus routes SUPER-LOOP and D3